Hong Kong court refuses bail to ex-Hanlong executive in extradition case

-Hui Xiao, also known as Steven Xiao, is wanted in relation to 104 offences linked to Hanlong's 2011 takeover bids for Australia's Sundance Resources Ltd (SDL.AX) and Bannerman Resources Ltd (BMN.AX).
+Hui Xiao, also known as Steven Xiao, is wanted in relation to 104 offences linked to Hanlong's 2011 takeover bids for Australia's Sundance Resources Ltd and Bannerman Resources Ltd.

 Xiao, during an insider trading investigation in Australia, was permitted to leave for a short visit to Hong Kong in 2011 but did not return.